Is Juniper A Hardwood? (How hard is Juniper?)

 What Is Juniper Used For?

-Juniper can literally use for any woodworking project because of being highly dense softwood with excellent durability and outdoor woodworking properties.
+Juniper can literally be used for any woodworking project because of being highly dense softwood with excellent durability and outdoor woodworking properties.

 Here’re some popular uses of Juniper,